selsamman/proxily/README.md

     );
 }
 function App () {
+    useObservables();
     return (
         <Counter counter={counter}/>
     );
 }
 ```
-### Object Destructuring
 Notice that destructuring **increment** from counter worked properly.
 ```
 const {value, increment} = counter;
 ```

-That is because Proxily binds all functions to the target on observable data.
+That is because Proxily binds all functions to the target on observable objects.
 Now you can use objects without the consumer having to be aware of the object implementation.
+Having to bind object functions to the objectis a key pain-point with using objects and classes which Proxily eliminates.

-### Classes
+## Classes
 Proxily doesn't care whether you use prototypical delegation or classes or pure functions to update your data.
 Since it only tracks the data (rather than mutating it) it leaves the creation of objects up to you.
-However Proxily does have full support for Typescript enabling you to create a type safe store.
-With classes you can enforce the fact that state is never updated outside of the classes the manage the state.
+However, Proxily does have full support for Typescript enabling you to create a type safe store.
+All of the custom hooks are fully type aware such that types are inferred.

+Typescript give you a mechanism to create your own rules such as never allowing state to be updated outside of the store.
 ```
 class CounterState {
-    private value = 0;
+    private value = 0;  // Can't update value directly
     increment () {this.value++}
 }
 const state = makeObservable({